 For many businesses, insured and bonded insurance work best together as integrated risk management tools.
 While insured policies handle unexpected asset and liability unknowns, bonds provide added protection by guaranteeing compliance and fulfillment of responsibilities.

-Ideally, insurance agents and brokers will evaluate a business to recommend the right insured insurance and surety bond mix based on exposures, legal obligations and risk vulnerabilities.
-For example, contractors commonly carry robust insured insurance like general liability and workers compensation while also bonding projects, licenses and permits.
+Ideally, insurance agents and brokers will evaluate a business to recommend the right insured insurance and surety bond mix based on exposures, legal obligations, and risk vulnerabilities.
+For example, contractors commonly carry robust insured insurance like general liability and workers’ compensation while also bonding projects, licenses, and permits.

-Blending insured and bonded products this way provides comprehensive financial protection both for managing unknown risks as well as guaranteeing performance of contractual duties or compliance with statutes.
+Blending insured and bonded products this way provides comprehensive financial protection both for managing unknown risks as well as guaranteeing the performance of contractual duties or compliance with statutes.

 When exploring new ventures like commercial real estate investing or opening a retail business, be proactive with insurance experts.
 Make sure to assess how insured insurance and bonded insurance should mix to transfers wide risk exposures based on your business model.
 The right standalone policies and bonds working in tandem can create a formidable risk management fortress.